-- X (np. array) containing the current state of the contained quantity of each compartment - idx\A (integer) index of the element representing the destination/predator compartment - idx\B (integer) index of the element representing the origin/pray compartment - coefficient (float) governs the slope of the linear response - Returns df change in the origin and destituation compartment.
-Calculated by coefficient\origin\compartment nemf.interaction\functions.linear\mortality (X, idx\A, idx\B, coefficient) linear response with respect to origin/prey compartment non-linear response with respect to destination/predator compartment
+- X (np.array) containing the current state of the contained quantity of each compartment - idx\A (integer) index of the element representing the destination/predator compartment - idx\B (integer) index of the element representing the origin/pray compartment - coefficient (float) governs the slope of the linear response - Returns df change in the origin and destitution compartment.
+Calculated by coefficient\origin\compartment nemf.interaction\functions.linear\mortality (X, idx\A, idx\B, coefficient) linear response with respect to origin/prey compartment nemf.interaction\functions.non\negative\dual\nutrient\limited\growth(X,

-- X (np. array) containing the current state of the contained quantity of each compartment - idx\A (integer) index of the element representing the destination/predator compartment - idx\B (integer) index of the element representing the origin/pray compartment
+- X (np. array) containing the current state of the contained quantity of each compartment - idx\A (integer) index of the element representing the destination/predator compartment

-- coefficient (float) governs the slope of the linear response - Returns df change in the origin and destituation compartment.
+- idx\B (integer) index of the element representing the origin/pray compartment - coefficient (float) governs the slope of the linear response - Returns df change in the origin and destitution compartment.
 Calculated by coefficient\origin\compartment